 Mr. Cooney proudly served as an infantryman in the New Haven 1/102nd CT Army National Guard, 29th Infantry Division for 8 years and was honorably discharged in 2001.
 He earned the Army Achievement and Army Commendation medals, as well as Soldier of the Year for his Battalion in 1998.

-He is a member of various societies, including: Pi Kappa Lambda (national music honor society); the American Guild of Organists (AGO); the American Society of Composers, Authors and Publishers (ASCAP) as both composer and publisher; Sovereign Military Order of Malta, Knight of Magistral Grace.
+He is a member of various societies, including: Pi Kappa Lambda (national music honor society); the American Society of Composers, Authors and Publishers (ASCAP) as both composer and publisher; Sovereign Military Order of Malta, Knight of Magistral Grace.